 Samsung Galaxy S8

-The Samsung Galaxy S8 is likely to be the highlight of MWC 2017, and it’s also one of the phones we’re most sure we’ll see there.
+The Samsung Galaxy S8 is likely to be the highlight of MWC 2017, and based on past form it’s also one of the phones we’re most likely to see there.

 Samsung tends to release its new Galaxy S flagships during the show, or rather the day before everything kicks off, which would mean a February 26 announcement for the Galaxy S8.

-Not only would that fit Samsung’s release pattern, it’s also been specifically rumored – although we’re also hearing that development of the phone has been delayed by a couple of weeks, so it’s possible that the S8 will miss MWC.
+Not only would that fit Samsung’s release pattern, it’s also been specifically rumored.
+But more recently we've been hearing that the launch may get pushed back to April, following delays in development, so it’s possible that the S8 will miss MWC.

-Whenever it does arrive we’re expecting big things from the S8, with rumors of a dual-lens camera, a 4200mAh battery, a powerful Snapdragon 830 or Exynos 8895 processor, 6GB of RAM, an iris scanner, an AI assistant and a 5.1-inch curved QHD or 4K screen.
+Whenever it does arrive we’re expecting big things from the Galaxy S8, with rumors of a dual-lens camera, a 4200mAh battery, a powerful Snapdragon 830 or Exynos 8895 chipset, 6GB of RAM, an iris scanner, an AI assistant and a curved QHD or 4K screen.

 Samsung Galaxy S8 Edge

-Most of the specs are likely to be similar to the Galaxy S8, but the S8 Edge is rumored to have a larger 5.5-inch screen, which could have a 4K resolution – ideal for VR.
+Most of the specs are likely to be similar to the Galaxy S8, but the S8 Edge is rumored to have a larger 5.5, 5.7 or 6.2-inch screen, which could have a 4K resolution – ideal for VR.

-It could also sport ‘Sense Touch’ – a feature shown off on the HTC Ocean concept phone, which allows you to interact with the handset by swiping or tapping the metal frame along the edge of the phone.
+Even more ambitiously, the HTC 11 might sport ‘Sense Touch’ – a feature shown off in a leaked video, which allows you to interact with the handset by swiping or tapping the metal frame along the edge of the phone.

 Possible interactions include tapping to take a picture, or swiping to adjust the volume or change the brightness.

-It’s rumored that the G6 might swap metal for a glass body, and that it could have an OLED screen (the same tech as used by most Samsung phones) and fast wireless charging.
-One thing it might not have though is the G5’s modular capabilities.
+Elsewhere, it’s rumored that the LG G6 will have either a metal or glass body, a dual-lens camera and fast wireless charging.
+One thing it probably won't have though is the G5’s modular capabilities.

 If not the Xperia XZ 2, then we’re at least likely to see a new mid-range handset from Sony.
 It’s unknown what specs and features the next Sony handset will have, but a 1080p screen, a sharply rectangular design and water resistance are all likely features.